-Repetition-related settings on your pages are respected by default, but you can add allow_repeating_parents=False to ignore them, and not repeat any pages in sub-menus when rendering.
+pages Repetition-related settings your are respected by default, can add on but you allow_repeating_parents=False to ignore them, and not repeat any pages in sub-menus when rendering.
 Please note that using this option will only have an effect if use_specific has a value of 1 or higher.